Strategic Plan draft

 PHASE II - BOE COMMUNITY MEETINGS, AUG & SEPT

 - Stakeholders worked in teams to refine, rework or reject strategies designed to support draft objectives for student success culled from the Phase I outreach, and offer suggestions for what's working or what we need to achieve them.
 View list of meetings with links to Facebook galleries.
+At the end of September, a survey to gather additional input on Goal 2 (Staff Success) and Goal 3 (Successful Systems of Support) netted 1,144 responses.

 Student success is at the center of this effort, so student voice is crucial.
 The DOE teamed with Oceanit and Adult Friends for Youth on a design thinking exercise to deep dive into how students would design schools: